 - Add 30 g garlic chive(s) to the pan and stir fry for another 1 minute.

-- Dish up and sprinkle with 2 tsp toasted sesame seeds and 1 tbsp finely chopped green onion(s).
+- Dish up and sprinkle with 2 tsp toasted sesame seeds and 1 tbsp finely chopped green onions.

 - Enjoy!

-Leave a star rating and feedback or ask a question!
+Leave a rating and a comment